aws-samples/aws-draco/README.md

 ## Usage

-Once installed DRACO will copy every snapshot taken in the designated 'Production' account across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account.
+Once installed DRACO will copy every snapshot taken in the designated 'Production' account that is tagged with `Draco_Lifecycle` across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account.
 There they will accumulate continuously, subject to a retention policy.
-The retention policy for a database is determined by the tag `Draco_Lifecycle` which must take on one of several predetermined values:
+The retention policy for a database is determined by the value of the tag `Draco_Lifecycle` which must take on one of several predetermined values:

 * `Test`: This retains the most recent 3 copies, irrespective of time.
 * `Weekly`: this retains a rolling 7 days,